Kim Jong Un's train spotted at coastal resort, intel reports scotch death rumors

-But U.S. and South Korean intelligence services remain skeptical of reports that Kim is dead or gravely ill, according to three government officials familiar with the matter.
+But U.S. and South Korean intelligence services remain skeptical of reports Kim is dead or gravely ill, according to government officials familiar with the matter.

 “We understand that Chairman Kim Jong Un has been in Wonsan this week,” said a South Korean official who requested anonymity to discuss sensitive intelligence matters.

-Another official said that Kim's health is among the North's most closely guarded secrets, but noted that neither government has evidence of his death.
+Another official said Kim’s health is among the North’s most closely guarded secrets but noted that neither government has evidence of his death.

 Commercial satellite images published by the 38 North website, affiliated to the Stimson Center, showed what appeared to be Kim’s personal, 250-meter-long train at a railway station dedicated to the Kim family in Wonsan on April 21 and 23.